Thanksgiving Stuffing Recipe – 5 Points +

 Ingredients

-- 12 slices of low calorie, high fiber bread (I used Sara Lee Delighful), dried and cut into bite size cubes (see Tip)
+- 12 slices of light whole grain bread - (dried and cut into bite size cubes)

 - 4 cups water